 1. Predictive dialer

 A predictive dialer uses algorithms to predict when agents will be available to take calls.
-It automatically connects the next call to an available agent, factoring in metrics such as average talk time, wrap-up time, and agent status.
+It can automatically dial multiple candidates in quick succession, connecting the next call to an available agent, factoring in metrics such as average talk time, wrap-up time, and agent status.

 Key features: